Bears-R-Us/arkouda-contrib/arkouda-docker/README.md

 ## Running arkouda-smp-developer

 Running arkouda-smp-developer with a directory mounted enables building, testing, and running Arkouda in GASNET smp mode within a Docker container.
-An example docker run command is shown below, where arkouda-smp-developer Docker container is launched from the Arkouda project root directory and the Chapel src directory is mounted:
+An example docker run command is shown below, where arkouda-smp-developer Docker container is launched from the Arkouda project root directory and the src/ directory containing Arkouda .chpl files is mounted:

 ```
 # set env variables